Top 10 Most Anticipated Upcoming Anime

 2. Spy × Family Season 3

-🗓️ Date / info: Premiere announced on October 4, 2025.
+🗓️ Date / info: Premiere announced for October 4, 2025.

 3. Digimon Beatbreak

-🗓️ Date / info: Broadcast scheduled from October 5, 2025 on Fuji TV, simulcast on Hulu (USA).
+🗓️ Date / info: Scheduled to begin airing on October 5, 2025 on Fuji TV, simulcast on Hulu (USA).

 4. My Hero Academia Final Season